adelmonte/hdas/README.md

 1. Reading `/proc/<pid>/exe` to get the process's executable path
 2. Querying `pacman -Qo <path>` to find which package owns that binary
 3. If found, attribute the file to that package

+Results are cached by binary path, so repeated file accesses from the same program only query pacman once.

 **Example:** Process `firefox` (PID 1234) opens `~/.cache/mozilla/cookies.sqlite`
 ```